Ronaldo breaks all-time men's international scoring record with brace for Portugal in Republic of Ireland c...

 Ronaldo breaks all-time men's international scoring record with brace for Portugal in Republic of Ireland clash

-Cristiano Ronaldo has broken the all-time international scoring record by netting Portugal's opener in their World Cup qualifying clash with the Republic of Ireland.
+Cristiano Ronaldo broke the all-time men's international scoring record by netting Portugal's opener in their World Cup qualifying clash with the Republic of Ireland.

-Ronaldo showed off his fabled predatory instincts once again as he scored in the 89th minute to tie the score at 1-1 at Estadio Algarve, making history in the process.
+Ronaldo showed off his fabled predatory instincts as he scored in the 89th minute to tie the score at 1-1 at Estadio Algarve, making history in the process.
+He would add a stoppage-time winner for good measure as Portugal defeated the visitors 2-1.

-The 36-year-old had only scored once in his country's opening three Group A matches, but has doubled his account with another finish, becoming the most prolific frontman to ever grace international football in the process.
+The 36-year-old has now scored 111 international goals, becoming the most prolific player to ever grace men's international football.

 Editors' Picks